NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 - Health Oversight Activities: We may disclose your PHI to an oversight agency for activities authorized by law.
 These oversight activities may include audits, investigations, and inspections necessary for licensure and for the government to monitor the health care system, government programs, and compliance with laws.

 - Judicial and Administrative Proceedings: We may disclose your PHI in response to a court or administrative order.
 We may also disclose PHI in response to a subpoena, discovery request, or other lawful process, but only if efforts have been made, either by the requesting party, or us to tell you about the request or to obtain an order protecting the information requested.

-- Research: We may use or disclose your PHI for research if approved by an institutional review board or privacy board that has reviewed the research proposal and established protocols to ensure the privacy of your information.
+- Research: We may use or disclose your PHI for research if approved by an independent institutional review board or privacy board that has reviewed the research proposal and established protocols to ensure the privacy of your information.
 We may also disclose information about decedents to researchers under certain circumstances.